Near Arlington in Gilliam County, Oregon — The American West (Northwest)

 Erected by M. E. Weatherford.

 Location.
 45° 37.341′ N, 120° 9.925′ W. Marker is near Arlington, Oregon, in Gilliam County.
 Marker is on Oregon Route 19 0.4 miles south of Montague Lane, on the right when traveling south.
+Marker is located in a pullout on the west side of Oregon highway 19.
 Touch for map.
-Marker is located in a pullout on the west side of Oregon highway 19.
 Marker is in this post office area: Arlington OR 97812, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 7 miles of this marker, measured as the crow flies.
 Rocks, Sand & Wind (approx. 5.9 miles away); Fourmile Canyon (approx. 5.9 miles away); Arlington Oregon Trail Kiosk (approx. 7 miles away).